InsultingPros/AcediaCore/docs/API/collections.md

 public function ForgetNick(Text toForget)
 {
     //  This method removes all instances of `toForget` in `storage`;
-    //  Optionally there's a flag to only remove the first one. storage.RemoveItem(toForget);
+    //  There's also an optional flag to only remove the first one. storage.RemoveItem(toForget);
 }
 ```